Introducing some of the founders and influences of CODE who have been granted honorary memberships.

 Jane Deluzio banner

-Jane was one of the many talented drama teachers and instructional leaders who built a thriving community of drama education in the former Scarborough District School Board (now part of the TDSB).
-She was a tremendously influential drama teacher at Albert Campbell CI for close to two decades, where her impact on her students inspired many of them to pursue careers in drama education - some of whom also became involved in CODE (i.e. Kim Snider and Stephen Wei).
-During her many years at ACCI, Jane developed a theatre project with students to powerfully address issues of racism and hate crimes, which was showcased throughout the school board.
+Jane was one of many talented drama teachers and instructional leaders who built a thriving community of drama education in the former Scarborough District School Board (now part of the TDSB).
+She was a tremendously influential drama teacher at Albert Campbell CI for two decades, where her impact on her students inspired many of them to pursue careers in drama education - some of whom also became involved in CODE (i.e. Kim Snider and Stephen Wei).

-Jane was instrumental in her advocacy to have dance included in the Ontario Curriculum.
-She famously showed up to a meeting with Ministry of Education stakeholders with her tap shoes, ready to show them how powerful dance could be for young people!
+Jane was instrumental in her advocacy to have dance included in the Ontario Curriculum with full support from Ron Dodson, CODE President.
+She famously showed up to a meeting at the Ministry of Education waving around her tap shoes, offering to help as they “danced” their way around the inclusion of dance.
 (See more about this advocacy here).

-Her contributions to CODE are significant, and her decision to return to the board in her retirement to support and inspire a new generation of CODies bridged generations and enriched the organization.
-She has brought important institutional memory and a passion for arts advocacy that has steered CODE through challenging times, such as government changes and the COVID pandemic.
+Jane’s contributions to CODE are significant.
+She was invited to return as President in her retirement to support and inspire a new generation of CODEies, bridge generations and enrich the organization.
+She has brought important institutional memory and a passion for arts advocacy that has steered CODE through challenging political times that included the COVID pandemic.

 Jane’s retirement speech and recognition can be found at this link.